raspberrypilearning/astro-pi-guide/sensors/pressure.md

       print(pressure)
   ```

-1. Unfortunately it's not as easy to make it change as holding your thumb on the sensor or breathing on it.
+1. Unfortunately it's not as easy to make it change as holding your thumb on the sensor or breathing on it, use the plastic bottle experiment below to test your code.

-1. Press `Ctrl - C` to stop the program.
-Watch the video and listen to your teacher explain the plastic bottle experiment.
-You will need to use it to test your code.
+## The Plastic Bottle Experiment

-1. Your task is now to show the pressure changing on the LED matrix in some way.
-You may reuse code from the previous lessons if you wish.
+The experiment involves sealing an Astro Pi inside a plastic bottle along with a mobile phone top up battery and then blowing into the bottle to increase the air pressure.
+Someone with a good pair of lungs should easily be able to increase the pressure to about 1100 millibars inside the bottle.
+So you'll first need to program the visual display.

-## Test your code
+1. Watch [Dave Honess' video](https://www.youtube.com/watch?v=CHUukiKF3ew) about the plastic bottle experiment.

-1. Take the empty two litre plastic bottle, discard the lid, and cut it in half across the middle as shown.
+1. Take an empty two litre plastic bottle, discard the lid, and cut it in half across the middle as shown.

   ![](images/Astro_Pi_Diagrams-01.png)